 Paper/novel Discussions and Primary Source Discussions

-The first paper will be on Bitter Bonds (30 points ).
-Due: Hard Copy in class.
-PDF @ MIDNIGHT
+The first paper will be on Bitter Bonds (50 points ).
+PDF @ MIDNIGHT ON CANVAS ON DUE DATE

 The second paper will be on your choice of either :

-A Long Way Gone (40 points) Due .
-Hard Copy in class.
-PDF @ MIDNIGHT
+A Long Way Gone (80 points) PDF @ MIDNIGHT ON CANVAS ON DUE DATE

-The essay topics will be available on the course Black Board site approximately two weeks prior to the due date.
-When turning in a paper, students should submit both a hard copy in class and submit an electronic PDF copy via CANVAS- link provided.– no grade will be assigned until both versions are received.
+The essay topics will be available on the course site approximately two weeks prior to the due date.

-Primary Source Discussions will consist of analyzing selected primary source documents at the end of the textbook chapters with the help of the questions posed in the introductions or the” Use the Evidence “section.
+Primary Source Discussions will consist of analyzing selected primary source documents that accompany the textbook chapters.
 Students will be divided into groups and will be assigned one or two of the primary sources that accompany the chapters under discussion that week.
 Using your assignment folder you are advised to answer the questions briefly, for yourself, in order to be able to fully participate in your group prep and the class discussions- one person of each group should summaries the PS document.
 Assignment folders will be collected after each discussion session.

 History Presentations will be 10-12 minute Power Point presentations on any topic , event or movement the student chooses.
-Please refer to the History Project Folder on the course Black Board site for more information.
+Please refer to the History Project Folder on the course CANVAS site for more information.

 All exams will cover lectures and reading assignments.
 Each exam will have two parts.
-Part I will be On-line Multiple Choice Questions and Part II will be Essay Questions based on both the lectures, the textbook and the primary source readings.
-The essay questions will be made available ONE week before the test.
-Both parts of the exam will be equally weighted (50/50).
+Part I will be On-line Multiple Choice Questions VIA CANVAS and Part II will be SHORT ANSWER QUESTIONS/IDENTIFICATIONS ANS 1 or 2 Essay Questions based on both the lectures, the textbook and the primary source readings.
+The study guide will be made available ONE week before the test.
 Your exams will be taken in your personal notebook which shall be handed to you at the beginning of each exam.